Reverse Transfer allows former Ivy Tech or Vincennes University students to receive their associate degree while pursuing a bachelor’s degree at IU.

-Below is the Spring 2020 timeline for the Reverse Transfer process.
+Below is the Fall 2020 timeline for the Reverse Transfer process.

-Once your former community college has received your transcript, it is then up to them to decide whether or not you are eligible to recieve your associate degree.
+Once your former community college has received your transcript, it is then up to them to decide whether or not you are eligible to receive your associate degree.

 Am I eligible for Reverse Transfer?